Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 I am visually impaired and besides weak eyes I see double.
 I paint detail (by usually avoiding it lol) with a lighted magnifying lens from my eye specialist.

 I sign all my paintings by my Hebrew name, Adinah, which I go by so have used it in contact info.
-However, my legal name is Adelle and some of my older paintings which some I still have, though not many, are signed Adelle John, and very very old ones signed Adelle Jean, which when I first started painting I signed that to give myself a totally 'French' name.
-I will keep signing Adinah now, I am happy with that.
+However, my legal name is Adelle and some of my older paintings which some I still have, though not many, are signed Adelle John.
+I sign them all Adinah now.